leytilera/addonscript-spec/docs/concepts/link.md

 This link type is mostly self-explaining.
 It is just a simple http or https URL, which points to a file on a http server.

-## mvn

-`mvn://com.example/someartifact/1.0/core.jar`

-This link type is used, to point to a maven artifact.
-The link consists of multiple parts.
-In this example `com.example` it the namespace of the artifact, `someartifact` is the artifact ID, `1.0` is the version, `core` is an optional qualifier and `.jar` is the file ending.
-`mvn://com.example/someartifact/1.0.jar` would also be a valid link without an optional qualifier.

 ## file

 `./relative/path/to/file.jar`